tychon/mascado/README.md

 - Style follows PEP8, with the exception of line-length of 120 characters

+- Docstrings, especially for functions, follow to the numpy guidelines.

 - prefer meaningful variable names over abbreviations (e.g. `magnitude, flux, flux_error` over `m, f, df` unless its very clear from context (`for i in range(...):`) or established notation.